 Maintaining continuous improvements in the company will require greater efforts than implementing periodic innovation projects.
 This is another difference between Kaizen and innovation.

-So, the combination of KAIZEN concept with the innovation will be important for your success as an entrepreneur and your business as overall.
+So, combining the KAIZEN concept with innovation will be important for your success as an entrepreneur and your business overall.